The State of European Entrepreneurship: Trends in Quantity and Quality in France, Germany, and the UK (2009–2023)

 Publication

-In preparation - Special Issue of European Economic Review.
+Submitted - European Economic Review.